openvmp/partcad/README.md

 </table>

-## Create PartCAD models
+## Publish PartCAD models

-This frameworks allows to create large models and scenes, one part at a time, while having parts and assemblies often maintained by third parties.
+Each project that produces or consumes PartCAD models is a separate PartCAD package.
+Each package may export parts, assemblies and scenes.
+A package is defined by `partcad.yaml`.

 ### Parts